Sheweny/website/docs/doc/managers/CommandsManager.md

 # CommandsManager

 Create an handler for bot commands.
-The commands can be in as many subfolders as desired.
+The commands can be in as many subfolders as desired and there may be other files exporting something else.

 ## Constructor